 This blog is intended as a place to find hints & tips on the use of Prosig’s P8000/DATS systems.
 See prosig.com for details of who Prosig are and what we do.

 Here are a few of the support & development team who regularly contribute help to this blog.

 Chris graduated from Portsmouth Polytechnic in 1983.
-His interest in software began in the late 1970's and he spent hours typing in and debugging programs from magazines on a Sinclair ZX80.
-Chris is Software Development Manager at Prosig where he leads the development of Prosig’s DATS software package, writes for several blogs and works on web, social media & marketing projects.
-When not working or playing with computers he can usually be found clad in lycra pretending to be Eddy Merckx.
+His interest in software began in the late 1970's when he spent his time typing in and debugging programs on a Sinclair ZX80.
+Chris is General Manager & Product Development Manager at Prosig where he does management things, leads the product development and works on web, blog, social media & marketing projects.
+Away from computers he can usually be found clad in lycra pretending to be a cyclist.

 Don Davies graduated from Southampton’s Institute of Sound and Vibration Research (ISVR) in 1979.
 Don specialises in the capture and analysis of vibration data from rotating machines such as power station turbine generators.
 He developed and is the Product Manager for PROTOR.
 Don is a member of the British Computer Society.